apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 The steps below use an HTTP endpoint as the example; the same applies to other endpoint types.
 For fields specific to a type, see [JMS Request](/docs/en/jms-request) and [MQ Request](/docs/en/mq-request).

 ### Create Managed Endpoint in an Environment
 Suppose you have created an environment (like `Local`) in the Environments area, open the environment.
-Click `+ Endpoint` dropdown button, select `HTTP`, give it a name (like 'Article API') and press Enter.
+Click the `+ Endpoint` dropdown button, select `HTTP`, give it a name (like 'Article API') and press Enter.
 A managed HTTP endpoint is created.

 Enter details into the fields, and the endpoint looks like below.